Charlottenborg Kunsthal, Copenhagen. Photo: Torben Eskerod

 Copenhagen series: 48 cyanotypes

 Riga series: 21 cyanotypes

 Botanizing on the Asphalt is a series of cyanotype ‘herbariums’ depicting discarded objects collected on walks in Long Island City, Copenhagen, and Riga.
 Each herbarium captures a moment of the area by studying the life and circulation of its objects discarded in the streets.

-The project takes an outset in Walter Benjamin’s description of the urban wanderer as one “who goes botanizing on the asphalt,” and the work of the 19th-century British botanist and photographer Anna Atkins.
+The project takes as its outset Walter Benjamin’s description of the urban wanderer as one “who goes botanizing on the asphalt,” and the work of the 19th-century British botanist and photographer Anna Atkins.
 Using the technique of cyanotype (in which an object is placed directly on light-sensitive paper which is exposed to the sun to produce an image) Anna Atkins made a large cyanotype herbarium of algae in the 1840s.
-Weaving together Benjamin’s notion, Atkins’ method, and traces from urban space, Botanizing on the Asphalt captures a moment in time before the discarded objects are again scattered, whirling in new directions.
+Weaving together Benjamin’s notion, Atkins’ method, and traces from urban space, Botanizing on the Asphalt captures a moment in time before the discarded objects are again scattered, venturing in new directions.

-Part of the project is also the artists’ book Botanizing on the Asphalt.
+Part of the project is also the artist’s book Botanizing on the Asphalt.